ntaneja1985/DesignPatterns/README.md

 - The main idea is to separate the iteration logic from the collection object itself.
 - IEnumerable<T> helps us to iterate through a collection.
 Internally it uses IEnumerator.
 - IEnumerable<T> doesnot have an add method, it only helps us to iterate over an object, helps us to maintain the sanctity of the object
+- In .NET, the System.Collections.IEnumerator interface serves a similar purpose.
+It provides a way to iterate over collections like List<T>, Dictionary<TKey, TValue>, and Queue<T>.

 ## If we have an aggregate root, we will always have iterator pattern attached to it.
 Clone for maintaining integrity.